twknab/agc_single_page/readme.md

 - Product Image notes: If I could source higher resolution images of the bottles, I could improve the quality and clarity of the product images (especially at larger screen sizes).
 I opted to scale the images using % widths in the CSS, so they would be responsive for larger displays.
 Because the images in the mockup had a low maximum resolution, the quality deteriorates as the images scale up.
 With some really nice high resolution product images, I could create some nicer web assets for larger screen sizes.

 - I did make a few design decisions, for example with the nutritional facts table, to ensure that some of the general spacings matched, between the AlgaeCal Pro and Strontium Plus cards.
-There was some tiny spacing differences in the graphic design mockup, between the two cards, and I opted to not include those minor regularities to keep the cards looking the same, structure-wise.
+There was some tiny spacing differences in the graphic design mockup, between the two cards, and I opted to not include those minor irregularities to keep the cards looking the same, structure-wise.

-- 7 year guarantee modal form I could not find in the JSON file retrieved from [API data](https://www.algaecal.com/wp-json/acf/v3/options/options)
+### Improvements

+I would refactor and clean up my media queries, if there was something that immedietely stood out that could use some refactoring.
+For brevity's sake, and to limit time investment for a non-production page, I've kept things as is for now.

 ### Thank You